dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 ### Implementation Part 1 - Define Test Object and Extend Test Suite Reporter

-The first step included the definition of our test object in a new JSON format as elasticsearch is a common document storage solution depending heavily on this format.
+Our inital task consisted of the definiton of the desired target format for the individual test objects, which would later be stored in elasticsearch as JSON documents.
+We determined to create a single object for each test case and represent it as a simple JSON object (without nested fields, like arrays) as this could be later on easier displayed by several client interfaces of the database.

 ```JSON
 {